-Roads in the UK are generally well maintained.
+Roads in the UK are generally well maintained with a wide variety of cars using them.
 Driving is done in the left-hand lane, unlike other EU countries and many others who drive on the right.
 Generally speaking, two lane highways where both lanes share the same direction of travel are referred to as Dual carriageways. three or more lane roads sharing the same direction of travel are referred to as Motorways.
 There are a variety of single carriageway roads known as A roads or B roads.
 The main difference between the two is that A roads will generally be busier routes than B roads, and more emphasis is placed on the maintenance of these roads.
 Using mobiles or other hand-held devices while driving is illegal in the UK.
 The minimum age for driving in the UK is 17 years.

 All roads will have signs indicating what the speed limit is when joining that road.
 As a general rule, speeds must not exceed 30 MPH (48 KPH) in built up areas.
 On A and B roads not in built up areas the maximum speed will normally be 60 MPH (96 KPH).
 On dual carriageways and motorways, the speed limit is 70 MPH (112 KPH) Lower speed limits apply in some instances and these will be made clear road by road.
 Different limits apply to vehicles towing a caravan or trailer.
 All speed limits are upper limits and speed should be adjusted downward depending on road conditions.
 There are no roads in the UK where it is legal to travel at more than 70 MPH (112 KPH).